What is cloud threat hunting?

 Cloud infrastructure entitlement management (CIEM)

-CIEM solutions assist enterprises in upholding the least privilege principle and reducing identity-related risks by controlling access rights and permissions within cloud environments.
+CIEM solutions assist enterprises in upholding the least privilege principle and reducing identity-related risks—which 59% of organizations identify as insecure identities and risky permissions, by controlling access rights and permissions within cloud environments.

 Security information and event management (SIEM)